tonyelhabr/sports_viz/README.md

 The projects are listed in reverse chronoligical order.
 A skipped number corresponds to an idea that I scrapped.

+# 43. xG Signal

+![line plot showing log curve of average xg difference r squared with rest-of-season xg difference, where the curve exceeds 0.5 at around 11 matches](43-xg_signal/xg_signal.png "When can we start trusting the xG table?")

 # 42. 2021-22 Premier League New Players

 ![faceted waffle plot of 2021-22 english premier league, where each